cocos/cocos-docs/en/asset/dcc-export-mesh.md

-# Importing models exported from DCC tools
+# Importing Models Exported from DCC Tools

 Currently, most __Digital Content Creation (DCC)__ tools (__3DS Max__, __Maya__, __Blender__) can export models in __FBX__ and __glTF__ formats.
 These formats, exported by these tools, can be well received in __Cocos Creator 3.0__.